 Breastfeeding attachment: getting started

-Breastfeeding can sometimes be tricky, but finding an attachment technique that works for you and your baby can make all the difference.
+Learning to breastfeed can take time, practice and patience.
+Finding an attachment technique that works for you and your baby can make all the difference.

 Baby-led breastfeeding attachment

-Baby-led attachment can help you avoid many common problems, such as sore or cracked nipples and poor attachment to the breast by your baby.
+Baby-led attachment can help you avoid many common problems like sore or cracked nipples, which can be caused by poor attachment to the breast.

 Getting started with baby-led breastfeeding attachment

-Baby-led attachment can be done skin to skin or with your baby lightly dressed.
+You can do baby-led attachment skin to skin with your baby, or with your baby lightly dressed.
 It’s best if you take off your bra.
 This means you might need a fair bit of privacy in the early days as you and your baby learn.

 Here are the basic steps for this technique: